CLOSED CHURCHES WITHIN THE

 Turkey Valley Road (village of Oriental).

 Go ½ mile north on Turkey Valley Road to Dressler Ridge Road.
-Go 2.5 miles west on Dressler Ridge
+Go 2.5 miles west on

-Road.
-The church is on the left.
+Dressler Ridge Road.
+The church is on

 Historic Conference: